-This Plan replaces and repeals the Central Sydney Contributions Plan 2013 ('the 2013 Predecessor Plan') from the date of commencement of this Plan, which occurred on insert commencement date.
+This Plan replaces and repeals the Central Sydney Contributions Plan 2013 ('the 2013 Predecessor Plan') from the date of commencement of this Plan, which occurred on 26 November 2021.
 This Plan does not affect any conditions of consent referring to the 2013 Predecessor Plan or any earlier Plans.

-Any monies that were paid and required to be paid under the 2013 Predecessor Plan may be pooled with contributions under the Plan and applied to the Schedule of Works to the Plan.
+Any monies that were paid and required to be paid under the 2013 Predecessor Plan may be pooled with contributions under this Plan and applied to the Schedule of Works in this Plan.